 Health & Safety

-• A 2008 study shows that an average WTE Plant will cause at least 600 times fewer cancer cases and at least 1900 times fewer chronic non-cancer illnesses than an average MSW landfill in the nearby community
+| • Documented clusters of cancer, respiratory disease, heart disease, birth defects, immunodeficiencies, low birth weight and other dire conditions near landfills • More Superfund sites in PA are landfills than any other facility • Modern has been on the National Priority List of Superfund sites since 1986 | • A 2008 study shows that an average WTE Plant will cause at least 600 times fewer cancer cases and at least 1900 times fewer chronic non-cancer illnesses than an average MSW landfill in the nearby community • As of 2020, no health problems in nearby communities have been associated with modern design WTE Plants |

-Societal Contribution • Makes trash somebody else’s problem for 100’s of years • Makes trash go away safely, efficiently and ethically and powers the electrical grid
+Societal Contribution | • Makes trash somebody else’s problem for 100’s of years | • Makes trash go away safely, efficiently and ethically and powers the electrical grid |

 The above chart is from a June 8, 2021 presentation by John Bowser, retired President of Compact Membrane Systems. compactmembrane.com During his tenure, CMS received 150 grants to conduct R&D into new products and processes, mostly to prevent the pollution of or to clean up already polluted air, water and soil.